 Sharp knife and cutting board

-- Rub the tenderloin.
+Rub the tenderloin.
 Pat the spice rub onto the surface of the tenderloin and set aside while you prepare the grill.
-You can tightly wrap the tenderloin in plastic wrap and refrigerate the rubbed pork for 1 hour or overnight.
+You can also tightly wrap the tenderloin in plastic wrap and refrigerate the rubbed pork for 1 hour or up to overnight.

-- Prepare the grill for zone cooking.
-For a gas grill, light one side to high or medium-high heat and leave the other side unlit.
+Prepare the grill for zone cooking.
+For a gas grill, heat one side to high or medium-high heat and leave the other side unlit.
 For a charcoal grill, light a chimney of coals, pile the coals on one side of the grill, and leave the other side empty.

 Slice and serve.
 Slice crosswise into thin pieces before serving.

-- Make ahead: The tenderloin can be trimmed and rubbed up to 24 hours in advance.
-Remove from the refrigerator for 30 minutes before grilling.
+Make ahead: The tenderloin can be trimmed and rubbed up to 24 hours in advance.
+Remove from the refrigerator 30 minutes before grilling.